Mental Health Considerations in The Workplace

 Mental health in the workplace is a topic that employers and human resource managers must be familiar with.
-They must be able to understand the problems that may arise due to issues concerning mental health in the workplace.
-Additionally, they must understand the rights of workers who are experiencing mental health issues that manifest in the workplace.
+They must understand the problems that may arise due to issues concerning mental health in the workplace.
+Additionally, they must understand the rights of workers experiencing mental health issues in the workplace.

 Symptoms in the Workplace